Star Wars Trilogy (pinball)

 Star Wars Trilogy is a 1997 pinball machine released by Sega Pinball in March 1997.
 It is based in the Star Wars original trilogy.
 It was released in the year of the release of the special editions of the films.
 The backbox features an optional lenticular lens 3D image, a pinball industry first.

+Design

+To differentiate the game from earlier Star Wars pinball machines a choice was made not to include the Death Star as a prominent feature.
+The models for the TIE fighter and X-wing were bought from the commercial release of Galoob's micro-machines.

 Gameplay

 There are six modes called heroics.
 The top hole starts a mode and feeds the ball to the left inlane via the cannon.
 The modes are: